-You take olaparib as capsules twice a day, once in the morning and once in the evening.
-Swallow the capsules whole with a glass of water.
-Do not chew, dissolve or open them.
+Take your capsules or tablets 2 times a day, once in the morning and once in the evening.
+Swallow them whole with a glass of water.
+Do not chew, dissolve, crush, open or divide them.

 Always take olaparib exactly as your doctor, nurse or pharmacist has explained.
 This is important to make sure it works as well as possible for you.
 If you forget to take your capsules or tablets, do not take a double dose.
 Take your next dose at the usual time and let your doctor or nurse know.

 There are some important things to remember when taking your capsules or tablets:

 - Olaparib tablets should be kept in the original package and at room temperature, away from heat and direct sunlight.